 The reasons for keeping them here are that a) it’s easy to see them all and b) it’s the part of the fridge that experiences the most changes in temperature.
-I know this from experience- Until last year we used to keep the milk in the inside door because it was accessible and the most frequent item we got out.
+I know this from experience – until last year we used to keep the milk in the inside door because it was so accessible.
 However, after it started spoiling fast during summer, we realized the error of our ways!
 Now we keep it inside the fridge proper and it lasts much longer.

 You can also keep water and juice in the inside door if space permits.